-For more information on Gadsden State's distance learning course/program offerings or software applications, please visit the Teaching & Learning Center's website at https://www.gadsdenstate.edu/students/student-resources.cms.
+For more information on Gadsden State's distance learning course/program offerings or software applications, please visit the Teaching & Learning Center website.

-Health Science Program Information
+Health Science General Program Information

 Division of Health Sciences

 Dental Assistant Program

 The Dental Assistant program is designed to provide students with the requisite knowledge and clinical experience to provide direct care of patients under the supervision of a dentist.